R Workshops @ UQ

 Our workshops are interactive, informative, and fun.
 We provide all the code, datasets and notes — the notes provide an invaluable reference guide for you in the future.

-During the workshops, we have several tutors to ensure you have support to help debug your code if you encounter any problems.
+We have workshops that cater to all experience levels, from Introductory to Advanced.
+During each workshop, we have several tutors to ensure you have support to help debug your code if you encounter any problems.
 And we try to work at a pace that allows participants to follow along — acknowledging that there is a diversity of experience in every room.

 If you’d like to see more of what previous attendees have said about us please have a look at the Testimonials page.